Why should I report an incident of bias, violence or hate?

 In most cases, your concerns will be kept private.
 Only those you wish to know will be informed.
 You will be given options and resources to support you in your process during the aftermath of an incident.

 If, however, a crime has been committed or the community is at risk of harm, there is an obligation to report the incident to the appropriate authority in order to keep you and others in the Elon community safe.
-In that event, the matter still will be handled as privately as possible with information shared with you throughout every step of the process.
+In that event, the matter will still be handled as privately as possible with information shared with you throughout every step of the process.
 In fact, you will be connected with a Process Advocate who will support you and answer any questions along the way.